-Day 5: Jaipur Meals: B After breakfast, make a brief photo stop at the Hawa Mahal (Palace of the Winds) from the outside.
+Day 11: Jaipur Meals: B

+After breakfast, take a brief photo stop at the Hawa Mahal (Palace of the Winds) from the outside.
 Tourists are unable to enter so you will view it from the busy road opposite.
 Next, take a jeep ride from the bus park to the entrance of Amber Fort.
-Please note that sightseeing here will be approximately an hour and a half and there are a number of steps inside the fort.
-This afternoon, pay a visit to Maharaja's City Palace and Jantar Mantar, followed by a visit to a nearby craft centre for the opportunity to try your hand at block printing and carpet weaving.
+Please note that sightseeing here will be approximately 1.5-02 hours and there are a number of steps inside the fort.
+This afternoon, pay a visit a nearby craft centre for the opportunity to try your hand at block printing and carpet weaving.